-- 1. Minimum wage costs will mean the additional costs incurred beginning January 1, 2017 and thereafter, as a result of New York State statutory increases to minimum wages [.] until all regions of the State reach \$15.00 per hour. - 2.
-The 2017 facility specific minimum wage add-on will be developed based on collected survey data received and attested to by ICF/IID providers.
-If a facility does not submit a survey, the minimum wage add-on will be calculated based on the facility's Consolidated Fiscal Report wage data from the 2014 ICF/IID cost report data.
-In the subsequent year, the Department will survey providers, utilizing the methodology employed in year one.
-Once the costs are included in a CFR utilized in a base year, such reimbursement will be excluded from the add-on.
-If a facility fails to submit both the attested survey and the CFR cost report, the facility's minimum wage add-on will not be calculated. - a.
-Minimum wage cost development based on survey data collected. - i.
-Survey data will be collected for facility specific wage data. - ii.
-Facilities will report by wage bands, the total count of FTEs and total hours paid to all employees (contracted and non-contracted staff) earning less than the statutory minimum wage applicable for each region. - iii.
-Facilities will report an average fringe benefit percentage for the employees directly affected by the minimum wage increase. - iv.
+- 1. Minimum wage costs will mean the additional costs incurred beginning January 1, 2017 and thereafter, as a result of New York State statutory increases to minimum wages. - 2.
+The 2017 facility specific minimum wage add-on will be developed based on collected survey data received and attested to by nursing facility providers.
+If a facility does not submit a survey, the minimum wage add-on will be calculated based on the facility's Residential Health Care Facility (RHCF) cost report wage data from two years prior to the period being calculated.
+If a facility fails to submit both the attested survey and the cost report, the facility's minimum wage add-on will not be calculated. - i.
+Minimum wage cost development based on survey data collected. - a.
+Survey data will be collected for facility specific wage data. - b.
+Facilities will report by wage bands, the total count of FTEs and total hours paid to all employees (contracted and non-contracted staff) earning less than the statutory minimum wage applicable for each region. - c.
+Facilities will report an average fringe benefit percentage for the employees directly affected by the minimum wage increase. - d.
 The minimum wage costs are calculated by multiplying the total hours paid by the difference between the statutory minimum wage and the midpoint of each wage band where the facility has reported total hours paid.
-To this result, the facility's average fringe benefit percentage is applied and added to the costs. - b.
-Minimum wage cost development based on the CFR cost report data. - i.
-The average hourly wages of employees where the reported average hourly wage is below the regional statutory minimum wage are identified. - ii.
+To this result, the facility's average fringe benefit percentage is applied and added to the costs. - ii.
+Minimum wage cost development based on the RHCF cost report data. - a.
+The average hourly wages of employees where the reported average hourly wage is below the regional statutory minimum wage are identified. - b.
 The total payroll hours of the employees identified are then multiplied by the regional statutory minimum wage resulting in a projected payroll.
-The actual payroll as reported in the cost report is then subtracted from the projected payroll resulting in the expected wage costs increase. - iii.
-The facility's fringe benefit costs directly affected by the wage increase are identified, and the average fringe benefit percentage is calculated. - iv.
-The fringe benefit percentage is applied to the increased wage costs and added resulting in the minimum wage costs.
+The actual payroll as reported in the cost report is then subtracted from the projected payroll resulting in the expected wage costs increase. - c.
+The facility's fringe benefit costs directly affected by the wage increase are identified, and the average fringe benefit percentage is calculated. - d.
+The fringe benefit percentage is applied to the increased wage costs and added resulting in the minimum wage costs.]